 |12.||Canon 100D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 4000D has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the M10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 4000D and the Canon M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (500 versus 255) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.